-[Page updated: 1 November 2018]
+[Page updated: 1 June 2022]

 What are the benefits of buying a headlamp that is expensive, and costs more than the cheap headlamps you can get?

 There is nobody to sue when your house or vehicle catches fire, killing your kids, pets, and destroying a lifetime of memories.
 Headlamps can have extremely bright, powerful lights that get super-hot and are more than capable of starting a fire in your backpack, or in attic storage.
 Peace of mind is why you shouldn’t buy junk headlamps.

 Being in Thailand, it was very difficult for me to know which headlamps to order because I was taking a risk – needing to pay high shipping and import duties into the country.
 I took a risk on Petzl with more expensive CREE LED bulbs – ultra-high-efficiency lighting, and never looked back.
 Petzl is the most reliable brand I have used or heard of anyone using.
 If you know one better – do let us know!

 These are the two big reasons to buy expensive headlamps over cheap rip-offs.
 You can probably come up with a few more reasons on your own, or, read our full list here

-If you’re a camper, and you need up to 38 hours of light – get the Ultra Rush with Accu 2 battery (included).
+If you’re a camper, and you need up to 38 hours of light – get the ULTRA RUSH with Accu 2 battery (included).
 If you need 76 hours of light – just upgrade to the Accu 4 battery, and cable kit (Petzl ACCU 4 or ACCU 2 Waist Cable Kit).

 2 thoughts on “Expensive Vs. Cheap Headlamp – 2 Massive Differences!”